 WATM: As a veteran, how do we get more veteran stories told in the Hollywood and stage arena?

 We need to encourage veterans who have a story to tell them.
 We have had some good recent movies like American Sniper and The Hurt Locker.
 Most people who don't have military experience hear our stories, find them exotic and dramatic.
 It is life and death with a cast of interesting characters.
 As an Army draftee, I saw the full spectrum of humanity, which makes for a lot of interesting stories.

 WATM: What are you most proud of in life and your career?

 Being a father to my daughter, Olivia.
 And happily married to a former high school classmate, Carey.
-Career-wise Shawshank and my last Broadway show, “Sweeney Todd", which is the toughest stage role I had ever attempted and was well received.
+Career-wise Shawshank and "Sweeney Todd", which is the toughest stage role I had ever attempted and was well received.
 It felt like climbing Mount Everest to do it.
 It was my "swan song" to Broadway and am glad to have gone out on top.
 I am proud of my friendships from the seminary, Vietnam, theater and fellow film actors.
 I am also proud to have made it to this age and to still be working.

 This incredible feature was originally published on WATM September 15, 2020.